Rational singularities for moment maps of totally negative quivers

+We also interpret the limit of our counts of jets as a $p$-adic volume.
+We take a broader perspective and consider moduli stacks of objects in 2-Calabi-Yau categories.
+These moduli stacks are locally modelled on $[\mu_{Q,\dd}^{-1}(0)/\GL(\dd)]$, by work of Davison \cite{Dav21a}.
+This makes our total negativity assumption on quivers natural from a moduli-theoretic point of view: it translates to a homological assumption on the category we consider, which we call total negativity as well (see also \cite{DHSM22}).
+We also require that the locus of simple objects in the associated moduli space be dense, to ensure that the local models $\mu_{Q,\dd}^{-1}(0)$ are built from quivers satisfying property (P).

-From our main result, we also derive rational singularities statements for other moduli spaces.
-The moduli spaces we consider are good categorical quotients $X\git G$ in the sense of Geometric Invariant Theory \cite[Ch.
-6.]{Dol03}, coming from a moduli stack $[X/G]$ - where $X$ is a scheme acted on by a linear algebraic group $G$.
+As before, for counts of jets on moduli stacks to converge, we need to analyze singularities of those stacks (or their atlases, see Remark \ref{Rmk/CountJetsStacks}).
+Our main result implies rational singularities statements for moduli stacks of totally negative 2-Calabi-Yau categories.
+The moduli stacks we consider are quotient stacks of the form $[X/G]$, where $X$ is a scheme acted on by a linear algebraic group $G$.
+The associated moduli spaces are good categorical quotients $X\git G$ in the sense of Geometric Invariant Theory \cite[Ch.
+6.]{Dol03}.
 It was shown for several moduli stacks of this form that $X\git G$ has rational singularities (more specifically symplectic singularities, as introduced in \cite{Bea00}).